maslovalex/jaxrs-scalate/README.md

 ### Create a resource

+To render POJO objects using Scalate views, use the JAX-RS `@Produces` annotation to tell the JAX-RS implementation that you want the returned POJO should be rendered using the Scalate provider.

 The JAX-RS API revolves around resources. `LandingPageResource.scala` is an example resource that displays a message when loading the root URL `/`: